oddeyemotion/arris-doc-site/README.md

 My best regards to the developers for such a free-of-charge yet so useful and really easy to use tool.

 ### Indexing structure
 You might notice the way I organize the pages - each has its own unique ID number.
 This method is called [Johnny.Decimal](https://johnnydecimal.com/10-19-concepts/11-core/11.01-introduction/).
-It is a simple yet effective way to keep everything in control.
+It is a simple yet effective system to keep everything in control.